aswinthomas/couchbase_capella/README.md

 # Inventory Management System
-Welcome to the Inventory Management System project!
 This project showcases a simple inventory system designed to manage items and services efficiently.
 The system provides features for adding, updating, and retrieving inventory items through a user-friendly interface.

 ![SS](ss.png)